GabrielOnDelphi/ImageResamplerTest/README.md

    Quality: Most algorithms are suitable to scale down a high-res image.
 This is not true for scaling up.
 Some algorithms are much better than others.
    Speed: Here things are much different.
 Some algorithms could be 10x faster than others, while still producing similar quality.

-   The winner is Windows.StretchBlt.
+   The *winner* is Windows.StretchBlt.
-   In all tests, the Embarcadero algorithms came out the worst.
+   In all tests, the Embarcadero algorithms came out the worst (as speed and time).

 **Future**
    Star this project if you want to see more algorithms added to the comparison.